Collection Development Policy

 Reference materials are for use in the library, ONLY.
 They provide quick, concise and up-to-date information and indexes.
 In additional, the collections also provide information not directly related to mission goals but which offers basic general knowledge.

 Electronic databases are an integral part of information services provided by the library.
 These databases are most notable for their timeliness and efficiency in locating information.

 Titles with continued value and those of current, accepted authority remain part f the collection and are replaced or repaired as use and availability demands.

 To meet the informational and recreational needs of the community, the Helper City Library will collect materials in a variety of formats including books, audio books, videos, and limited government documents.
 All formats should be considered for collection, and non-print materials will be added to the collection according to the same criteria as print materials.
 The formats are chosen for durability, ease of use, and appropriateness of format to the subject area.

 The Helper City Library collects materials in the following formats:

 Books are collected in both bound and paperback copies based on price, availability and durability.
 Multiple copies are purchased for high-demand materials.

-Videos are collected in VHS and DVD format.
+Videos are collected in DVD format.
 Also collected are classic and significant feature films and documentaries and other works of local interest.

 Other non-book formats (pamphlets, maps, college catalogs, and telephone books) are collected at the discretion of the Library Director within the same guidelines as general reference materials.
 Electronic databases, while not truly developed as part of the collection, are an integral part of information services the library provides.
-Many of the newspapers and journals are accessed in this manner.
+Newspapers and journals are accessed in this manner.

 Foreign language materials in all formats are collected when deemed necessary with input from the general community.
 Translations of foreign language materials to English will normally be preferred.
 Some dictionaries in foreign languages may be added to the collection.